Trauma in Everyday Life:

 with a workshop/panel led by Masood Akhtar and Mike McCabe of Wisconsin’s United Against Hate.

-Conference registration at http://mitbytheater.org/ (Registration is being handled through the theater box office; click Get Tickets to register)
+Conference registration at http://mitbytheater.org/ (Registration is being handled through the theater box office; click Get Tickets to register).
+Hotel Information is below.

 In the twenty-first century, trauma can no longer be relegated to an isolated field or treated only as an outcome.
 Trauma, instead, has also become a pre-condition in how we organize our everyday lives.
-To fully understand and critique the breadth of a trauma-informed culture and practice, this conference invites panels, papers, performances, and posters that center on all aspects of trauma.
-Some example areas to question could be:
+To fully understand and critique the breadth of a trauma-informed culture and practice, this conference will feature panels, papers, performances, and posters that center on all aspects of trauma.
+Some example areas to question are:

 • What are some characteristics of a trauma-informed pedagogy?